SeifIbrahim/pinot_minion_tasks/Hints.md

 public keys for the PINOT nodes and using them for authentication was a pain in the neck(we are so lazy), we just set up our server in a way that it does not require public key for granting scp access.
-For this sake, we used the following commands:
+For this sake, we used the following commands(we used rsync to avoid copying the existing data on our computer):

 '''sshpass -p "password" rsync -e "ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null" -a --ignore-existing "data location on pinot" "the address of your machine(username@IP:location)"'''